dimitri-t/dimitri-t/README.md

 ### hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-i'm dimitri, a passionate software developer from sydney. i am currently in my final year @ UNSW studying computer science. currently i am teaching myself how to build, test, design and deploy full-stack applications. some of the technologies i am working with are nextjs, react, tailwindcss, typescript, cloud computing and web3!
+i'm dimitri, a passionate software developer from sydney and i am in my final year @ UNSW studying computer science. currently i am teaching myself how to build, test, design and deploy full-stack applications. some of the technologies i am working with are nextjs, react, tailwindcss, typescript, cloud computing and web3!

 connect with me on linkedIn
 <span>